 Consider spending one session to focus on snare samples, another to focus on kick samples, and so on.
 It’s not uncommon to end up keeping just 10-20% of the samples that you run through during this process, but you can be sure that what you’re left with are truly the best of the best, and have been hand-picked by you and you alone for quality.
 Remember, having 50 snare drum samples that sound amazing is much more powerful than having 5,000 that sound mediocre or even downright bad.
 Always think quality over quantity – it’s often the smaller number of great-sounding samples that you choose to keep that ultimately come to define your signature sound as a producer.

 Start browsing with our 14-day free trial

-Creating and managing a customized music production library is one of the surest ways to step up your game as a producer and to take your productivity in the studio to the next level.
-Set up your music production library in such a way that it can easily be added to and further tweaked so that it can grow with you as your production skills improve and your palette of samples and tools increases.
-A little time spent organizing your tools and materials can reap immeasurable benefits down the road when you’re in the thick of the creative process and working toward your next big track!
+Creating and managing a customized music production library is one of the best ways to step up your game as a producer and to take your productivity in the studio to the next level.
+Set up your music production library in such a way where it can be easily added to and further tweaked so that it can grow with you as your production skills improve and your palette of samples and tools increases.
+A little time spent organizing your tools and materials can reap immeasurable benefits down the road when you’re in the thick of the creative process and working toward your next big track.